jml/undistract-me/README.md

 ## Licensing

-All of undistract-me, including this file, is made available with the MIT license.
+All of undistract-me, including this file, is made available with the Expat license.
 See `LICENSE` for details.

 ## Getting help